MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/overview.md

 The output of this process is a stack-ranked list of high-level solutions aligned with business categories.

-## Step 4: align high-level solutions with business groups to design solutions
+## Step 4: Align high-level solutions with business groups to design solutions

 Now that the goals of the digital transformation have been enumerated, prioritized, and high-level solutions proposed, the next step is for the cloud strategy team to align each of the high-level solutions with design and implementation teams in each of the business groups.